-My preference is for you to choose who to work with yourselves, but if you really need help, let me know.
+My preference is for you to choose who to work with yourselves, but if you really need help, let me know and I will assign groups.
 If you need my assistance, DO NOT wait until late February to email me.
-There is a poster discussion board on the class huskyct site where you can search for students with similar interests.
+I will create a separate discussion board on huskyct where you can search for students with similar interests.